 During the mid-1970s, DC Comics launched a large batch of new titles to conquer market shares – the DC Explosion.

 This article summarizes what is known about the Fifteen Worlds.
-It also discusses the implications for other fictional worlds, since Michelinie’s creations popped back in an unlikely range of places, implicitly tying these realities to the Fifteen Worlds lost cosmology.
+It also discusses the implications for other fictional worlds.
+Since Michelinie’s creations popped back in an unlikely range of places, implicitly tying these realities to the Fifteen Worlds lost cosmology.

-The most likely organisation is that there are 8 dimensions who are floating into an interdimensional “void”.
+The most likely — but not stated — organisation is that there are 8 dimensions who are floating into an interdimensional “void”.

-It’s not “void” in the sense of being a vacuum – actually it’s full of stuff — but in the sense that nothing is structured or long-lasting, and in the sense of a moral void.
+It’s not “void” in the sense of being a vacuum – actually it’s full of stuff.
+But in the sense that nothing is structured or long-lasting, and in the sense of a moral void.

-Law and Chaos, part 1
+Law and chaos

 One of the 7 worlds is named Awadaka and is Ghilkyn’s home world.

 The Shadow-God and the Lords of Elder Light cannot fight directly, since that would destroy their multiverse.

-As such it is the lynchpin of the 15 world, and having it swing more clearly toward law or toward chaos would provide that side with a tipping point advantage in making all 15 worlds theirs.
+As such it is the lynchpin of the 15 worlds, and having it swing more clearly toward law or toward chaos would provide that side with a tipping point advantage in making all 15 worlds theirs.

 Cosmology and crossovers

-In Star Hunters, both Claw and Starfire are referenced as “Champions of the Sornaii”, which seems to designate a collective of pro-law divine entities given Claw’s background.
+In Star Hunters, both Claw and Starfire are referenced as “Champions of the Sornaii”.
+This seems to mean a collective of pro-law divine entities.
 The Sornaii may be the same thing as the Gods of Elder Light.

-Donovan Flint also becomes a Champion of the Sornaii though Star Hunters died at that point.
+Donovan Flint also becomes a Champion of the Sornaii just before Star Hunters ceases publication.

-A third flashback in the Star Hunters scene picturing the Champions of the Sornaii depicts what seem to be a WWII-era combat scene, but is not identifiable.
+A third flashback in the Star Hunters scene picturing the Champions of the Sornaii depicts what seem to be a WWII-era combat scene.
+But is not identifiable.

-My No-Prize Hypothesis — since all works referenced are Michelinie’s own — is that the unidentifiable Champion of the Sornaii was the Unknown Soldier, the one World War II hero Michelinie got to write during his early career.
+My No-Prize Hypothesis — since all works referenced are Michelinie’s own — is that the unidentifiable Champion of the Sornaii was the Unknown Soldier.
+He’s the one World War II hero Michelinie got to write during his early career.

 Since Michelinie’s work of that time is explicitly influenced by 1960s Moorcock works (particularly the law vs. chaos aspect), one may imagine that the Champion of the Sornaii is a figure like Moorcock’s Eternal Champion .
 But this is purely speculative.

 Other realities and the Fifteen Worlds